EttoreRocchi/ResPredAI/README.md

 ## Funding

 This research was supported by EU funding within the NextGenerationEU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project no. PE00000007, INF-ACT).

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setting up a development environment, running tests, and submitting pull requests.

 ## License